EOEPCA/workshop/07_app_package/docs/alice.md

 ## Environments creation

 Each `Command Line Tool` step (`crop`, `Normalized difference`, `Otsu threshold` and `Create STAC`) runs a Python script in a dedicated environment / container.
-To generate the environments, open a new Terminal and execute the commands below:
+To generate the environments, open a new `Terminal` and execute the commands below (either one by one or all at once):

 ```
 mamba create -c conda-forge -y -p /srv/conda/envs/env_crop  gdal click pystac